 There are several stages to the Ph.D. program.
 The first, which is centered on the course requirements and the Written Preliminary Exam, is designed to help the student acquire a broad background in applied mathematics and computational methods.
 The second stage includes the Ph.D.
 Oral Exam, and participation in seminars.
-Depth is one of the goals of this second stage, but the main objective at that point is to assist the student in choosing a field of specialization and in obtaining sufficient knowledge of this specialized field, including recent research developments.
+Depth is one of the goals of this second stage, but the main objective at this point is to assist the student in choosing a field of specialization and in obtaining sufficient knowledge of this specialized field, including recent research developments, to begin to do independent research.
 Ph.D. students also have an opportunity to earn a masters degree at this stage.
 The third and key stage of the Ph.D. program is the dissertation (or "Ph.D. thesis"), in which the student will make an original contribution to applied mathematics and computational science.
 The entire Ph.D. program is designed to help students move toward taking this significant step in creating new mathematics for applications or new applications of mathematics.
-Along the way, the student is required to acquire some teaching experience, this skill being essential for those entering an academic applied mathematics career.
-In addition, Applied Math students are required to satisfy a praxis requirement.
-This requirement is intended to provide students with a real world appreciation of the applied field in which they are working, which will inform their choice of research problems, and provide a gauge for the significance of mathematical results in their field.
-As statistics is the language of experimental data analysis, students in the AMCS PhD program are encouraged to satisfy a statistics proficiency requirement.
-Students whose research entails analysis of experimental data are required to demonstrate proficiency in statistics.
-This can be satisfied either through successful completion of a statistics course, at the level of STAT 541 or 512, or by passing an exam which will be offered as needed.
+Along the way, the students are strongly encouraged to acquire some teaching experience, this skill being essential for those entering an academic Mathematics or Applied Mathematics career.
+As statistics is the language of experimental data analysis, students in the AMCS Ph.D. program are encouraged to satisfy and develope a proficiency in statistics and the analysis of data.
+This can be accomplished through successful completion of a statistics course, at the level of STAT 915 or 970.

 The program leading to this degree is described below, and may include work completed at the University of Pennsylvania for a Masters degree.
 (Up to eight courses taken at other universities, while a candidate for a graduate degree, can also be counted toward the Ph.D. requirements.)